aiplanethub/beyondllm/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `genai_stack` for local development.
+Here's how to set up `beyondllm` for local development.

 1. Fork the `beyondllm` repo on GitHub.
 2. Clone your fork locally